DhananjayPorwal/HackOn2.0/README.md

 12. Safety Measures.
 13. WHO report for COVID19 with latest news related to it.
 14. Common assumption related to COVID19.
-15. Social Links of WHO for awarness.
+15. Social Links of WHO for awareness.

 ## Images